CarlOlsson/ulog_explorer/README.rst

 * Press F to move focus to the topic search box
 * Press Down Arrow, Enter or Tab to move focus from topic search box to the topic tree

+Additional notes

+* A triangle is displayed on the curve if a logged value is a nan
+* If the topic field ends with "flags" the individual bits will be displayed on the marker line